Program Schedule

 3:45-4:45 Breakout Session #4: Personalized Club Strategy Development

-A. Presidents-Elect: Participants will be randomly assigned into three learning groups to refine their club-level strategies with guidance and peer support.
+Participants will be randomly assigned into three learning groups to refine their club-level strategies with guidance and peer support.

-B. Assistant Governors/Area Reps: Effective club support & strengthening district collaboration
+Effective club support & strengthening district collaboration

-C. Tech Lab: Public Image & Digital Presence Essentials
+E. Tech Lab: Public Image & Digital Presence Essentials

 Participants will explore Rotary’s Public Image resources, including registering a Facebook page with Rotary International, using the Rotary Brand Center correctly, and understanding where flexibility exists when working with local designers or businesses.